talmeym/regurgitator-all/README.md

 }
 ```

-the output from this example would be ```"The result was player wins"```.
+by running the code snippet above (with the configuration above), this regurgitator example allows the execution of a game of rock-paper-scissors, with the output ```"player wins"```

+### take it to the next level

-(the above shows programmatic use of [regurgitator-core](https://talmeym.github.io/regurgitator-core#regurgitator-core). to see how regurgitator can operate over http or jms, with or without writing code, see [web](https://talmeym.github.io/regurgitator-extensions-web#regurgitator-extensions-web) or [mq](https://talmeym.github.io/regurgitator-extensions-mq#regurgitator-extensions-mq) or follow links below to some reference projects)
+the above shows programmatic use of [regurgitator-core](https://talmeym.github.io/regurgitator-core#regurgitator-core). to see how regurgitator can operate over http or jms, with or without writing code, see [web](https://talmeym.github.io/regurgitator-extensions-web#regurgitator-extensions-web) or [mq](https://talmeym.github.io/regurgitator-extensions-mq#regurgitator-extensions-mq) or follow links below to some reference projects

 ## reference projects